lorians22/ChickenMap/README.md

 **A:** I didn't have experience with modern UIs in Python, but I had experience with tkinter/Tcl/Tk and OpenCV.
 OpenCV and tkinter were able to do what I needed.
 Feel free to rewrite using [PyQt5](https://pypi.org/project/PyQt5/), [DearPyGUI](https://pypi.org/project/dearpygui/), [PySimpleGUI](https://pypi.org/project/PySimpleGUI/), or other modern cross-platform framework and fork/pull request.
 Not sure what else exists for OpenCV, but go nuts.

-**Q:** Why did you use a third-party theme for the GUI instead of just the built-in ones?
+**Q:** Why did you use a [third-party theme](https://github.com/rdbende/Azure-ttk-theme) for the GUI instead of just the built-in ones?

-**A:** Honestly, I didn't want to spend the time to make a dark version of the default theme for Windows (and yes, a dark mode was totally necessary, my eyes were burning).
+**A:** Honestly, I didn't want to spend the time to make a dark version of the default theme for Windows (and yes, a dark mode was totally necessary).
 MacOS's default `aqua` theme handled it automatically without me telling it to, but Windows would have just taken too long to get right (unless I'm missing something obvious).
 It's only a few lines of code to determine the system theme, so adding a theme where I can just tell it "light" or "dark" was far less of a headache.
 And the theme looks better, in my opinion.

 ## Support

 For support, email me at [logan.orians@gmail.com](mailto:logan.orians@gmail.com) with "chicken map" in the subject line, or message me on [Discord](https://discord.com/users/l_orians) and I will get back to you as soon as possible.
-Please attach `error_log.txt` to your message (and any errors present in Command Prompt/Terminal) and describe what you were doing when the error occurred.
+Please attach `error_log.txt` to your message (and copy+paste/screenshot+attach any errors present in Command Prompt/Terminal) and describe what you were doing when the error occurred.

 ## License